 Born and raised in Ohio, I can’t imagine living anywhere else.
 One of 7 children, I was brought up in an entrepreneurial family.
 We were taught to work hard, put your best foot forward, aim high and reach for your goals.

 While attending a technical college I received training in professional dressmaking skills.
 On April 1,1982 I opened Beth’s Creative Stitchery in Columbus, Ohio as an authorized Bernina Dealership.
 Not only did I sell machines, I could assist customers in all aspects of sewing.
-Bernina provided in depth on their products.
+Bernina provided in depth training on their products.
 This training, my sewing background, and a love of helping others be creative helped the business flourish.
 The sewing machine industry grew and changed dramatically over those years.
 Sewing machines, sergers, embroidery modules, computer software ………..
 It was exciting and challenging.

 After 25 years as a business owner, I felt it was time for a change.
 Something else was calling me.
 See my article below on “how Beth became a quilter” for more on that.